 Nick McMillian was raised in the Round Peak community surrounded by music.
 He is truly of the tradition, bringing a whole family history into his banjo, fiddle, and bass playing.
 He first learned to play banjo from his grandfather, Dix Freeman, whose style he can closely imitate.
 He also plays Round Peak style fiddle.
 Steeped in music from an early age, Nick made his first recording – Backstep – at age eleven.
 He has performed in public since the ripe old age of eight.
 He also recorded with the New Pilot Mountaineers on fiddle and banjo.
 Nick’s musical mentors include Fred Cockerham, his grandfather Dix Freeman, and his father, Chester McMillian.

-Backstep has performed at the Fold in years past, and recently returned to begin playing again.
-The Fold is proud to welcome them back.
-Backstep has won first place in the old time band competition at the Mount Airy Fiddler’s Convention and the Fiddler’s Grove fiddler’s convention.
+Back Step has performed at the Fold in years past, and they have recently come back for several performances.
+Fans of groups like the Mountain Park Old Time Band and the Whitetop Mountain Band will love the the Back Step Old Time Band.
+Back Step has won first place in the old time band competition at the Mount Airy Fiddler’s Convention and the Fiddler’s Grove fiddler’s convention.
 The group was featured on Mike Seeger’s Old Time Banjo Styles instructional video featuring Kirk Sutphin on banjo.
-For more information go to www.myspace.com/backstepmusic.

 Carter Family Memorial Music Center, Incorporated, is a nonprofit, rural arts organization established to preserve traditional, acoustic, mountain music.
 For further information on the center, go to http://www.carterfamilyfold.org.
 Shows from the Carter Family Fold can be accessed on the internet at http://www.carterfoldshow.com.